andrewmoles2/rTrainIntroduction/Workshop2/rWorkshop2.md

 Here we are removing the An from the names in the Names vector.

 ## Exercise
 For this exercise I have given you the code but it is in the wrong order.
-You need to re-arrange the code to it runs correctly.
+You need to re-arrange the code so it runs correctly.
 Comment on what each line of code is doing.

 The end result you are aiming for is: **"These 4 pokemon have 'ar' in their names: Charmander, Charmeleon, Charizard, Wartortle"**